LukeisStuff/bonusblocks/README.md

 ## Items
 * Soul Wax Candle and Soul Wax
   + Soul wax is from smelting soulsand
   + Soul wax and string crafts a candle
 * Raw Copper and Copper Ingot
+* Raw Silver and Silver Ingot
-* Copper Doors and Steel Door
+* Copper Doors, Silver Door and Steel Door
+* Silver Bed and Silver Seat
 * Pumpkin Pie
   + Crafted with 1 milk, 2 sugar, 1 egg, 2 wheat and 1 pumpkin
+* Moss Clump
+  + Obtained from mining moss blocks, 4 crafts into 1 moss block

 ## Biomes